flonadb/flonadb/README.md

 ```
 From the example above, we have configured the client component of the Flona JDBC driver to connect to the server
 application we installed earlier.
 Carefully read the inline comments above each property.
 Please refer to the
-[Remote Proxy Configuration](#remote-proxy-configuration) section for the detailed list of supported
+[Remote Proxy Configuration](#remote-proxy-configuration) section for the detailed list of supported properties.
-properties.

-The path to the created driver configuration file above is passed to the client application via an environment
+The path to the driver configuration file is passed to the client application via an environment variable or a JVM
-variable or a JVM system property named `FLONA_DRIVER_CFG_PATH`.
+system property named `FLONA_DRIVER_CFG_PATH`.

 > [!TIP]
-> You could possibly host the above configuration file on a shared volume among nodes of a clustered application.
+> You could possibly host the above configuration file on a volume shared amongst nodes of a clustered application to
+> avoid duplicating it for each node.

 ### Obtaining A Connection
 Make sure you have done the following below,
-- Added to your application's classpath the Flona.
+- Added the Flona driver to your application's classpath.
 - Configured the path to the [Driver Configuration](#driver-configuration) file.

 #### Using DriverManager